 Almost any business that sells a product or service can implement a customer loyalty program that shows your appreciation for customers that always come back.

-If you’re not ready to set up a formal customer loyalty program (offering a potential of freebies for any customer), then you could sporadically give free product upgrades for your longest, most loyal customers.
+If you’re not ready to set up a formal customer loyalty program (offering a potential of freebies for any customer), then you could sporadically give free product upgrades for your most loyal customers.

 And if you’re a business that sells products, offer an even bigger discount during a big sale for your long-term customers.